Disclaimer: We are not lawyers. Nothing on this website should be considered legal advice.

 Irrespective of your opinions on the subject, it is important that you know and understands your state’s deer baiting laws.
 Equally important it is important to know your state’s deer bating laws of 2018-2019 as some states may be planning to either legalize or prohibit the practice.

 According to Alabama laws on deer baiting, hunters can hunt using bait on condition that the bait is 100 yards away from them and is not within their line of sight.
 As per the law, any feed or bait placed 100 yards away from a hunter is presumed not to be a lure.
 Therefore, to use bait, two conditions must be met.
-One the feed must be 100 yards from where you are or are hunting from and two the feed must not be within your line of sight.
+One the feed must be 100 yards from where you are or are hunting from and two the feed must not be within your line of sight due to natural vegetation

 Generally speaking, deer baiting in Arizona is illegal.
 Nevertheless, the law does make some exceptions.
 According to the law, it is illegal for anyone to use an edible or ingestible substance to aid them in the hunting of big game.
-However, salt, water, salt-based products manufactured for livestock, nutritional supplement manufactured for livestock are not considered edible.
-This means you can use a salt-based lure or nutritional supplement.
-Also, you can use scent-based attractants with cervid urine.
+Also, the use of lure or attractants whether it be scent-based or containing cervide urine is unlawful.

 Arkansas is another state where deer baiting is technically illegal.
 However, similar to both Alabama and Arizona you can use deer baits in certain circumstances.
 Under deer baiting laws in Arkansas placing salts, grain or any other feed to attract deer to an area of hunting is baiting.
 If you wish to use deer bait you have to wait until September.
 The law allows hunters to use deer baits on private land between September 1 and December 31.
 As of 2017, it is now illegal to use scent-based deer lures made from deer or elk urine.
 However, food plots are still permissible.
 Also, between the September 1 and December 31, you can use deer bait in CWD management zones.
 The latter are the special zones established by the state to control the spread of the Chronic Wasting Disease.